 Sliced, dipped, dredged and fried tomatoes equal a plateful of delights as the showcase of veggie night.
 It’s an annual treat.
 I make fried green tomatoes maybe twice a summer.
 Veggie plate night, of course being a frugal way to feed our hodgepodge.
 And fried green tomatoes, of course being a way to liven things up a bit.
 Just three ingredients, of course.
 Join me

 Got cucumbers?
 Nana did!
 She was given a whole bunch of cucumbers.
 And guess what we did?
-We made pickles from the Duggar family recipe like we have done before.
-It goes like this.
+We made homemade pickles from the Duggar family recipe like we have done before.
+Homemade Pickles It goes like this.
 We rinsed the cucumbers.
 We got to rinse the jars.
 We unwrapped the garlic.
 I loved the way it smelled.
-Nana sliced the cucumbers into spears then we packed them into
+Nana sliced the cucumbers into spears then we

 Just steam them in the microwave with a little bit of water and a little bit of onion.
 Or all by themselves.
 Enjoy your garden bounty or some treasures from the farmer’s market.
 Eat lots this summer! (photos of veggies from my Daddy’s garden).
 Vegetables are beautiful, aren’t they?
 Tonight we tried a new slow cooker veggie recipe.
 I had quite a bit of vegetables